Arial7/loggos/README.md

-#nlog - the simple nodejs logger for your amazing projects!
+#loggos - the simple nodejs logger for your amazing projects!

 Nlog is a simple logging library to get you up and running as fast as possible.
 It features: